semanticdatalayer/sml-models-tutorials-tpcds/utilities/benchmarks/README.md

 The [TPC-DS](https://www.tpc.org/tpcds/) (Transaction Processing Performance Council Decision Support) model dataset is a widely recognized benchmarking standard designed to evaluate the performance of data warehousing and business intelligence systems.
 It simulates a real-world retail company focusing on sales across multiple channels.
 The dataset includes various dimensions such as store, item, customer, and promotion, and fact tables like sales, inventory, and returns, reflecting typical business activities and analytical queries.
 TPC-DS supports a wide array of query types and data volumes, making it an essential tool for assessing the efficiency, scalability, and data processing capabilities of modern data management systems.

-The utilities in this directory will allow you to run a TPC-DS benchmark using the AtScale Semantic Layer Platform and the SML TPC-DS semantic model in this repository.
+The utilities in this directory will allow you to run a TPC-DS benchmark using the SML TPC-DS semantic model in this repository.
+You can also run a TPC-DS benchmark on the raw TPC-DS tables (without the SML semantic layer) by using the `run-benchmark-raw.sh` version of the script.

 ## Required Software
 1. JMeter 5.x or higher (note: For newer versions of JMeter, you must edit the `jmeter.properties` file to enable header row output (`jmeter.save.saveservice.print_field_names=true`) as described in this [post](https://stackoverflow.com/questions/54367120/how-to-get-header-file-in-csv-file-in-jmeter)
-2. Hive and Postgres JDBC driver for AtScale (located in the `/drivers` directory in this repo)
+2. Postgres JDBC driver for AtScale or Data Platform JDBC driver (copy into the JMeter `/lib` directory)
-3. Data platform (i.e. Snowflake, BigQuery, etc.) JDBC driver (download from data platform site)
+3. Access to a supported data platform (i.e. Snowflake, Databricks, etc.)
-4. AtScale
+4. AtScale (if you want to run the SML version of the script: `run-benchmark-sml.sh`)

 ## Set up Instructions
 1. Clone this repository to a machine that can run JMeter.